 The Tropical North Queensland Drought Resilience Adoption and Innovation Hub leads a regional, collaborative approach with northern Queensland stakeholders to support the agricultural sector and communities to become more drought and climate resilient.

-We have funded nearly $350,000 for projects through our Tropical North Queensland Drought Resilience grants scheme that will demonstrate tangible benefits to one or more of the TNQ Drought Hub Priority Issues within the themes of:
+We have funded nearly $350,000 for projects through our Tropical North Queensland Drought Resilience grants scheme that have demonstrate tangible benefits to one or more of the TNQ Drought Hub Priority Issues within the themes of:

 Congratulations to the successful recipients!